ElectionDataAnalysis/electiondata/docs/User_Guide.md

 Texas;Harrison County	county
 ```
 Counties must be added by hand.
 (NB: in some states, the word 'county' is not used.
 For instance, Louisiana's major subdivisions are called 'parish'.)

+The system assumes that internal database names of ReportingUnits carry information about the nesting of the basic ReportingUnits (e.g., counties, towns, wards, etc., but not congressional districts) via semicolons.
+For example: `
+ * `Pennsylvania;Philadelphia;Ward 8;Division 6` is a precinct in
+ * `Pennsylvania;Philadelphia;Ward 8`, which is a ward in
+ * `Pennsylvania;Philadelphia`, which is a county in
+ * `Pennsylvania`, which is a state.

+Other nesting relationships (e.g., `Pennsylvania;Philadelphia;Ward 8;Division 6` is in `Pennsylvania;PA Senate District 1`) are not yet recorded in the system (as of 4/2/2021).

 To find the raw_identifiers for the dictionary, look in your results files to see how counties are written.
 For example, if your results file looks like this (example from Texas):
 ```